apache/pulsar/site/docs/latest/functions/overview.md

 ### Logging

-Pulsar Functions created using the [Pulsar Functions SDK(#sdk) can produce logs.
-Those logs are then published on the Pulsar topic that you specify.
-The function created using this command, for example, would produce all logs on the `persistent://sample/standalone/ns1/my-func-1-log` topic:
+Pulsar Functions created using the [Pulsar Functions SDK(#sdk) can send logs to a log topic that you specify as part of the function's configuration.
+The function created using the command below, for example, would produce all logs on the `persistent://sample/standalone/ns1/my-func-1-log` topic:

 ```bash
 $ bin/pulsar-admin functions create \